The Importance of Continuing Education for health care workers

 Set aside the fact that your employer or state licensing board may require that you pursue CE credits to remain employed or legally allowed to practice your craft.
 The real benefit of continuing your education -- aside from the usual rush of soaking up all there is to know in your field -- is how you can advance your career organically by continuing to do something you love.

 Perhaps you are currently working as a medical assistant at a busy medical practice.
 You've seen the nursing staff in action -- helped them out with increasing frequency -- and know that you have the desire and temperament to serve your patients well.
-Why not continue your educational progress and work toward your degree as a registered nurse?
+Why not continue your educational progress and work toward your degree as a registered nurse

-Or similarly, if you are already licensed as a dental assistant, you may have your sights set on becoming a dental hygienist and ultimately a dentist.
+and ultimately a dentist.
 Or if you haven't started school yet, why not plan that career trajectory now?

 The quality of patient care and general public health are enhanced by evidence-based medicine.
 CE ensures that the best evidence is known, understood and implemented by health care professionals.
 Your own participation in your health education benefits you professionally and the health care community you work in.